Olga Schor: Correspondence from Two Corners

 In her September correspondence with O. Signorelli, Schor complained that Ivanov was 'terribly difficult and elusive', which delayed the completion of his biography until November.
 Ivanov himself sarcastically compared himself to a 'bottomless vessel' and Olga to 'one of the Danaids'.
 It was not until 3 December, that he received the four chapters devoted to himself.
-On 11 February 1930, in their correspondence, it was noted that O. A. Schor had decided to completely revise the entire plan of the publication. О. Signorelli insisted that the preface should not exceed 30 pages in order to maintain the proportion between the introduction and the main text.
+On 11 February 1930, in their correspondence, it was noted that O. A. Schor had decided to completely revise the entire plan of the publication. О. Signorelli insisted that the preface should not exceed 30 pages to maintain the proportion between the introduction and the main text.
 Olga Alexandrovna responded by suggesting, on behalf of Ivanov, that the book should include the article Kruchi and also Gershenzon's Sun Over the Darkness.
 Then it was possible to write a ten-page preface and, as an appendix in small print, a long article by Schor "on the thoughts and fates of both authors".
 The Italian publisher did not agree to this plan and rushed the translator and the author of the preface to publish a religious-philosophical treatise before Easter (20 April).
 Olga Schor had to admit to writing a new, lighter text ("to clarify the 'letters'..."), but it was not ready before Easter.
 Seniorelli left to visit her daughter in Latvia, and in May Ivanov urged Schor to "work well".
 In August Olga Schor wrote the last pages of her essay directly in Italian.
 It was not until 23 August that Ivanov sent a draft with his corrections; after an urgent re-whitening, the manuscript was sent to O. Signorelli on 27 August 1930.
 According to the correspondence between Olga Schor and Vyacheslav Ivanov, he disapproved of the "articuletto", especially the part devoted to his own views, calling it "inarticulate".
 At the last stage he excluded the last fragment, which compared the two philosophical systems of the correspondents "from two angles".
 Ivanov rewrote the fragment on time and space, which is recognisable in the published version by its complicated stylistics and "quotational language".